 For uninsured travellers, flight cancellations can be costly and frustrating.
 But it’s not only grounded flights that can throw your travel plans into disarray - severe weather can also cause cancellations of your pre-booked activities and tours.

-We know how upsetting delays and cancellations can be on holiday, which is why our TravelCare policy includes comprehensive delay cover.
+We know how upsetting delays and cancellations can be on holiday, which is why our TravelCare policy includes comprehensive travel interruption cover.
 If your travel is interrupted for more than 12 hours, we’ll reimburse you for additional costs of transport, accommodation, meals and the cost of communications to enable you to continue with your original planned journey, or your unused prepaid costs.
 If you’re side tracked on your way to a special event like a wedding or concert due to an unexpected event, we’ll also cover alternative transportation costs of up to $3,000 per person!

 Will my policy cover me for stolen or damaged phones, cameras and laptops?